Basketball as a Bridge: NBA keeps promise to promote social change

 'We have to put the pressure on the people in charge in order to get this thing we call JUSTICE right, A march doesn't work.
 We tried that.
 I've tried that,' veteran NBA All-Star Carmelo Anthony stated in an Instagram post after the violent week.
 'I'm calling for all my fellow ATHLETES to step up and take charge.'

-Shortly after Anthony made his Instagram post, he and fellow marquee players Chris Paul, Dwyane Wade, and Lebron James gave a call to action during the opening speech at the ESPY's.
-Since that time, the NBA has been working closely with the NBPA (Players' Association) to support their athletes in taking actions to respond to the issues plaguing the country.
+Shortly after Anthony made his Instagram post, he and fellow marquee players Chris Paul, Dwyane Wade, and Lebron James, gave a call to action during the opening speech at the ESPY's.
+Since then, the NBA has been working closely with the NBPA (Players' Association) to support players in taking action to respond to the issues plaguing the country.

 "Our players in the league have had a strong long-term commitment to creating stronger and safer communities and so what you'll see and find is we're extremely supportive of those activities," shared Oris Stuart, Senior Vice President and Chief Diversity & Inclusion Officer at the NBA.
-He and the Executive Director of the NBPA Foundation are the leads on the social justice projects.
+He and Sherrie Deans, the Executive Director of the NBPA Foundation, are the lead executives on these social justice projects.

 In the last seven months, the NBA and the NBPA have spearheaded over 70 initiatives surrounding social justice issues in three main areas: 1) Community Conversations, 2) Building Bridges with Basketball, and 3) Mentoring and Economic Development.